Astros vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Astros vs. Diamondbacks: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Houston Astros and Kyle Tucker take the field in the first game of a three-game series against Christian Walker and the Arizona Diamondbacks on Friday at Chase Field.
+The Arizona Diamondbacks will send a hot-hitting Corbin Carroll to the plate against the Houston Astros and Kyle Tucker, who has been on a tear in recent games, when the clubs square off on Saturday at 8:10 PM ET.

-The Diamondbacks are -120 moneyline favorites for this matchup against the Astros (+100).
-The total is 9 runs for this matchup.
+The Diamondbacks are -120 moneyline favorites in this matchup against the Astros (+100).
+The total for the matchup has been set at 9 runs.

 Rep your team with officially licensed Astros gear!
 Head to Fanatics to find jerseys, shirts, and much more.